-WARNING: This record contains Sensitive Security Information that is controlled under 49 CFR parts 15 and 1520.
-No part of this record may be disclosed to persons without a "need to know", as defined in a "CFR narts 15 and 1520, except with the written permission of the Administrator of the Transportation Security Administration or the Secretary of Transportation.
+WARNING: This record contains Sensitive Security Incommendent is controlled under 49 CFR parts 15 and 1520.
+No part of this record may be disclosed to persons without a "need to know", as defined in 12 CFR parts 15 and 1520, except with the written permission of the Administrator of the Transportation Security Administration or the Secretary of Transportation.
 Unauthorized release may result in civil penalty or other action.
-For U.S. government agencies, public disclosure is governed by 5 0.6.2, 552 and 49 CFR parts 15 and 1520.
+For U.S. government agencies, public disclosure is governed by 5 U.S.C.
+552 and 49 CFR parts 15 and 1520.
 This cover letter is no longer SSI when it is detached from the SSI that it is transmitting